alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 not consider large enough ideas.

-At the same time, when I think back on the past 5 years, I believe I was surprised more often than I expected.
+At the same time, when I think back on the past 5 years, I believe I was surprised more often than average.
 It wasn't all in a positive direction.
-Unsupervised learning got better way faster than I expected, deep reinforcement learning got better a little faster than I expected, and transfer learning was slower than expected.
+Unsupervised learning got better way faster than I expected.
+Deep reinforcement learning got better a little faster than I expected.
+Transfer learning has been slower than expected.
 Combined, I've decided I should widen the distribution of outcomes, so now I'm allocating 35 years to the 10%-90% interval instead of 25 years.